danbev/learning-ai/notes/ggml.md

 Notice that the above is checking `alloc->n_free_blocks - 1` which is 0 in our case so this for loop will not be executed in this case.

-Instead the following block will be taken as `best_fit_block` was initilized to MAX_SIZE which is -1:
+Instead the following path will be taken as `best_fit_block` was initilized to MAX_SIZE which is -1:
 ```c
     if (best_fit_block == -1) {